The Three Hundred Project: quest of clusters of galaxies morphology and dynamical state through Zernike Polynomials

 We conclude that a careful choice of only a few of Zernike polynomials results in the capability to recover main features in clusters tSZ images.
 In fact, these polynomials are characterized by 2D maps gradually more complex when moving to higher orders $n$, and combined together they can efficiently model the different shapes of the $y$-maps also highlighting the presence of substructures.
 More precisely, the sum of the absolute value of Zernike moments $c_{nm}$ related to some peculiar polynomials, namely terms with $m\neq0$, is a valuable proxy of the morphological state of a cluster of galaxies.
 We study the correlation of this quantity with the morphological parameter $M$, a combination of several indicators to better infer the clusters morphology, and the relaxation parameter $\chi$, derived from 3D indicators of the clusters dynamical state.
-In particular, taking into account only the square root of the Zernike moments, we introduce the parameter $\mathcal{C}=\sum_{n,\,m\neq0} |c_{nm}|^{1/2}$ to linearly correlate, as simply as possible, our results with $M$ and $\log_{10}\chi$.
+In particular, taking into account only the square root of the Zernike moments, we introduce the parameter $\mathcal{C}=\sum_{n,\,m\neq0} |c_{nm}|^{1/2}$ to correlate, as simply as possible, our results with $M$ and $\chi$.
 The correlation at $z=0$ is, respectively, $\sim78\%$ and $\sim 62\%$ and it remains fairly stable with redshift in the case of $M$, while for $\chi$ is slightly decreasing.
 We would also like to stress that while $M$ combines several parameters, the method we present in this work defines a single estimator, $\mathcal{C}$, which in a similar way is able to appreciate different aspects of the morphology and shows a good performance in discriminating the dynamical state of clusters.